 If taking your pension early would involve a lot of extra tax and charges, it may be better to postpone this for a while, possibly having a token payment debt management plan in the interim.

-(The other insolvency options aren’t likely to be possible alternatives.
-If you qualify for a DRO because of your low spare income, an IVA is very unlikely to be affordable.
-There will also be an “insolvency” test in bankruptcy, so too large a pension will rule that out. )
+The other insolvency options aren’t likely to be possible alternatives.
+If you qualify for a DRO because of your low spare income, an IVA is very unlikely to be a good option as it involves making payments for 5 years – many IVAs fail because people cannot keep up these payments.
+There will also be an “insolvency” test in bankruptcy, so too large a pension will rule that out.